List of shops

 Germany based store.
 Ships worldwide, and has a flat shipping fee.
 They use appropriate padding in their packages.
 Is a Good Smile Company partner so it has some GSC exclusives, but they carry some other exclusives sometimes as well.

 Spanish store with competitive prices.
 Has a physical store in Barcelona.
 Ships around Europe with VAT included.
+Dead store.
+They don't reply emails.
+All pre order links were removed.
+Banpresto disengage from them.

 Belgium based store.
 Offers EMS shipping around Europe.
 Mostly figures and localised (USA/UK) DVDs/manga.